On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS

 \section{LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS}

-This section describes our approach for learning the dynamic manipulation skill of lighting up matches from few real-world expert demonstrations and deploying the policies on the real system.
-In terms of sensing, this work exclusively considers local, embodied information, i.e., the image information from an Intel RealSense D405 camera mounted in the robot's wrist, an open source Evetac \cite{evetac_paper} tactile sensor mounted within the parallel gripper, and local velocity information (cf. Fig.~\ref{fig:inference_illustration}).
+This section describes our approach for learning the dynamic manipulation skill of match lighting from few real-world demonstrations.
+This work exclusively considers local, embodied sensing, i.e., images from a wrist-mounted camera, an open-source Evetac \cite{evetac_paper} tactile sensor, and local velocity information (cf. Fig.~\ref{fig:inference_illustration}).
 The following sections detail the learning framework, the policy architecture, the data collection, and the policy inference procedure.